calculusky/nestjs-prisma-webpack-starter-template/README.md

 ## Description

-This is a nestjs prisma webpack starter template incorporating some useful libraries such as .env variable validator, logger etc with proper linting enforcement.
-It also contains webhook flow using paystack as an example.
+This is an extension of Feegor Core Service dedicated to Feegor ERP.

 ## Install Dependencies

-First, clone the repo to your working directory.

 ```bash
 $ pnpm install